taogaede/Combinatorics-Package/README.md

 		Can also include any necessary (private) supporter methods that will be called by the operation method.

 7. Public description getter method.
-This method overrides the Operation class description getter, so it must be called: public void getDescription().
+This method overrides the Operation class description getter, so it must be called:

+		public void getDescription()

 ### Template
 	class NewOperation extends Operation{